JustPowerful/event-schedule/README.md

 ## Features (In Progress)

 - [x] CRUD operations for events
-- [ ] User authentication and authorization
+- [x] User authentication and authorization
-- [ ] Event reminders and notifications
-- [ ] API documentation with Swagger
+- [x] API documentation with Swagger

 ## Getting Started